Meet The Team

 M.Ed CCC-SLP

-Marie is a licensed speech-language pathologist.
-She received her Bachelor of Science in Communication Sciences & Disorders with a minor in Children’s Studies from Illinois State University.
+Marie is a licensed speech-language pathologist who earned her Bachelor of Science in Communication Sciences and Disorders, with a minor in Children’s Studies, from Illinois State University.
 She received her Master of Education in Speech-Language Pathology from Valdosta State University.
-Marie has had experience evaluating and treating individuals in outpatient clinic, private practice, public elementary schools and early intervention.
-She has worked with clients with speech & language impairments, apraxia, social-pragmatic language disorder, autism spectrum disorder, cognitive disorder, fluency disorder, and eating and swallowing disorder.
-In her free time, Marie likes to hang out with her family and friends, enjoy nature, and watch TV shows and movies.
+Marie has experience evaluating and treating children between the ages of 1 and 15.
+She has worked with clients on a variety of communication needs, including receptive and expressive language, articulation, phonology, gestalt language processing (GLP), AAC device use, apraxia, social-pragmatic language, and fluency.
+She values strong collaboration with families and other professionals to support meaningful progress for each child.
+In her free time, Marie enjoys spending time with family and friends, being outdoors, and watching TV shows and movies.

 Elena